BradLarson/GPUImage/README.md

   - *vignetteCenter*: The center for the vignette in tex coords (CGPoint), with a default of 0.5, 0.5
   - *vignetteColor*: The color to use for the vignette (GPUVector3), with a default of black
   - *vignetteStart*: The normalized distance from the center where the vignette effect starts, with a default of 0.5
-  - *vignetteEnd*: The normalized distance from the center where the vignette effect ends, with a of 0.75
+  - *vignetteEnd*: The normalized distance from the center where the vignette effect ends, with a default of 0.75

 - **GPUImageKuwaharaFilter**: Kuwahara image abstraction, drawn from the work of Kyprianidis, et. al. in their publication "Anisotropic Kuwahara Filtering on the GPU" within the GPU Pro collection.
 This produces an oil-painting-like image, but it is extremely computationally expensive, so it can take seconds to render a frame on an iPad 2.
 This might be best used for still images.
   - *radius*: In integer specifying the number of pixels out from the center pixel to test when applying the filter, with a default of 4.
 A higher value creates a more abstracted image, but at the cost of much greater processing time.